-If you are a public housing resident in Flemington and North Melbourne estates affected by the hard lockdown we have dedicated information for you here.
+If you are a public housing resident in Flemington and North Melbourne estates, we have dedicated information for you here.

 During COVID-19 we are providing legal help over the phone to people on low incomes who live, work, study or are connected to services in the inner-city area.

 This includes patients at our partner hospitals, people who are connected to local community services, like schools, family services and homelessness organisations, and also parties to intervention order proceedings in the Melbourne Magistrates' Court.

 To speak to us call 9328 1885.

 In these times of rapid change we’re attempting to assist however we can.
 We’re open to receiving enquiries on a broad range of legal areas, and if we can’t help directly, we’ll try to find who can.

 We are mobilising quickly to develop innovative ways to stay connected with our partner organisations and their staff to make sure we can reach people in need who are now cut off from face-to-face community services.
 We are continuing to refine our intake, referral pathways and project design to achieve this.

 Together with other legal sector and homelessness organisations, we are advocating to secure additional rental protections and relief for tenants to stop a tidal wave of homelessness across Victoria.
 We have been calling for:

 - additional emergency payments to allow people who have lost their jobs to keep paying their rents.

 You can read more about our tenancy advocacy during COVID-19 here.